-It is a button near scrolling dial, which helps to use zoom capabilities to the maximum.
-If you are shooting in long telephoto ranges, and lose your subject, hold this button and lens will start zooming out and help to find subject again.
+It is a button near the scrolling dial, which helps to use zoom capabilities to the maximum.
+If you are shooting in long telephoto ranges, and lose your subject, hold this button, and the lens will start zooming out and find the subject again.

 After finding a subject, release the hold on the button, and zoom will return to the same focal length.

 All Canon cameras are known for inducing vibrancy and warmth in the results; the same is the case with SX730.
 Videos and images are much better in sunlight and bright light.

 Images are captured in JPEG format with two quality options; fine and superfine.
 Image quality is best around the central focal arranges.
 It doesn’t offer RAW shooting.